 I have one once-in-a-lifetime photoless story for you – it’s when I was at the Academy Awards red carpet taking photos of the celebrities walking to attend the Oscars.
 Suddenly George Clooney, yes, THE George Clooney, approaches me.
 I completely shut down, words don’t come out of my mouth and my fingers are simply not working and clicking the camera buttons nor the phone screen to take a photo of George-freaking-Clooney right in the front of me.
 What does he do?
 He TOUCHES my hand and strokes the top of my hand and ah, squeezes it a little, and looks at me into my eyes and his eyes pretty much say “it’s OK, I know I have this effect on women.”
 George Clooney made sweet love to my hand for 10 seconds, and I didn’t even get a photo of it/him/the moment!!
 But let me tell you, I enjoyed the entire 10 seconds, it was the highlight of the 2010 Oscars for me, and I am so happy I didn’t ruin it and made even a bigger fool of myself by snapping a photo.

 Ultimately it is the memory we want to save, and why we want to document life.
 A simple photo saves the moment forever.
 Thank God for digital photography and us becoming so much more relaxed photographers!!
 I think on any given day I now snap more photos than I took of my first-born-daughter on the first days of her life!
 Yes, I admit it.
 We didn’t have a digital camera back then, and I remember only wanting photos when she had a pretty matching outfit on – or photos where the homey chaos what comes with being a first-time parent wouldn’t be showing.
 Today I realize that it’s the silly faces, the everyday chaos and the everyday beauty that actually makes the best photos.
 Photos taken from different angles and with different approach document our lives in a completely different, more honest way.
-There is beauty in imperfection and when we are able to recognize it, it’s when we truly start living life to the fullest.
+It is this principle I had in mind when I was choosing a blogging camera, that there is beauty in imperfection and when we are able to recognize it, it’s when we truly start living life to the fullest.

 It’s thanks to easiness of phone-photography that we want to see and document the beauty in everyday – see where to crop the pretty detail in our everyday life, or how to capture the everyday craziness called life.
+You don’t necessarily need a specific camera to get beautiful shots.
 Someone once told me “you always go to the prettiest places, your photos are so great” – no, not really.
 I just choose to see beauty everywhere I go and crop the picture to document the best of it.
 With photography you can pick and choose which are the details and memories you want to document, and which ones you want to leave out of the picture.

 Don’t let phone-photography to be the guiding force in your life, but use it to see your life through a new lens.
 Are you liking the visual story of your life that the individual photos on Instagram tell?
 Are you thankful for what you have?
 Are you craving for something more?
 Does your digital memory book make you feel “I can’t believe this is my life!”?